senchalabs/connect/Readme.md

 ### Create a server from the app

 The last step is to actually use the Connect app in a server.
-The `.listen()` method is a convenience to start a HTTP server.
+The `.listen()` method is a convenience to start a HTTP server (and is identical to the `http.Server`'s `listen` method in the version of Node.js you are running).

 ```js
 var server = app.listen(port);